“I Was a Screw-Up, a Moral Failure! I Couldn’t Have ADHD!”

 Clearly, I had ADHD.
 I was so wedded to the language people used to describe me that I could hardly accept my own diagnosis.
 My parents still don’t accept it (probably because they’re ones who used that language).

 This is common among adult-diagnosed ADHD.
-ADHD changes the way you view events: I couldn’t remember her name not because I was distracted, but because names are incredibly difficult for me.
+An ADHD diagnosis changes the way you view events: I couldn’t remember her name not because I was distracted, but because names are incredibly difficult for me.
 My car’s not a mess because I’m a slob but because I’m too distracted to keep my car clean.
 ADHD can alter the narrative of an entire life.
 A diagnosis can spark a serious life examination, and lead to you seeing people and events in different ways.

 Both Joey and I have accepted and internalized our diagnosis.
 We understand the effects of ADHD: the ways it might affect our lives now, and the way it may have affected our lives in the past.
 It was difficult.
-But it’s something every adult diagnosee has to go through.
+But it’s something every diagnosed adult has to go through.
 Luckily, on the other side, lay self-forgiveness, self-awareness, and a new gentleness with yourself-and with others.
 It’s a hard process.
 But the other side is worth it.